dmead/nina-api-client-build/README.md

-This project builds a pythona api client for the nina advanced api
+This project builds a python api client for the nina advanced api

 Use case: